cunnie/writings/i_am_become_forever.md

 One of the strands was flickering particularly brightly, and the thought occurred to follow it.
 Could she move?
 She didn't know.
 She tried to move, and it happened, smooth as silk.
-It was like being on a magic carpet that went wherever you willed it to go. _Walking is really jerky, this is a much better way to travel_.
+It was like being on a magic carpet that went wherever she willed it to go. _Walking is really jerky, this is a much better way to travel_.

 She followed the furiously-flickering strand.
 She didn't pluck it — she didn't